p-lr/TrekMe/Readme.md

 </p>

 The recording can be started or stopped from the control panel.
-When recording, the location service runs in the background, the recording continues even if TrekAdvisor is stopped or paused.
+When recording, the location service runs in the background.
+It continues even if TrekAdvisor is stopped or paused.
-An indicator reports backs the status of the location service.
+An indicator reports back the status of the location service.
 A panel shows the list of recordings.
-To delete a recording, long press on it.
+To delete a recording, long-press on it.
 The panel transitions into a selection mode, where there is a remove button at the bottom.